AHakan/cppbasic/Solid/README.md

 The principle defines that no code should be forced to depend on methods it does not use.

 ## 5- Dependency Inversion Principle
+The general idea of this principle is as simple as it is important: High-level modules, which provide complex logic, should be easily reusable and unaffected by changes in low-level modules, which provide utility features.